Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Notations and preliminaries

+\myparagraph{Union of subspaces} Although the union of nonlinear manifolds provides a better approximation~\cite{Ding:ICCV2023-MLC}, we adopt a much simpler structure: the union of (low-dimensional) linear subspaces.\footnote{ As this structure faces challenges in adapting to all modalities and tasks, we excluded natural language processing tasks from our experiments.
+But we argue that it serves as a feasible starting point for finer-grained structures; further discussion is available on our OpenReview page. } Specifically, it is parameterized as $K$ incoherent $p$-dimensional subspaces spanned by orthonormal bases $\Us \doteq \{\U_k \in \ortho(d, p)\}_{k=1}^K$, where $p K = d$ and $\U_i^\top \U_j = \O_p, \forall\,i\neq j$.
+We refer to the $i$-th basis vector of $\U_k$ as $\boldsymbol{u}_{ki}$.
+Similar to \cite{Yu:NIPS2023-CRATE}, we implement $\Us$ as learnable parameters in each attention layer and thus denote the $\Us$ implemented by the $\ell$-th layer as $\U^\ell_{[K]} = \{\U_k^\ell\}_{k=1}^K$.

-To quantify compactness, \ie, the extent to which the tokens are compressed towards the subspaces, we adopt the (lossy) \emph{coding rate}~\cite{Ma:TPAMI2007}, which measures how efficiently the token distribution can be covered by $\epsilon$-balls under a given quantization precision $\epsilon > 0$.
-The coding rate of the input tokens in the ambient space is defined as:
+\myparagraph{Coding rate} To quantify the compactness, \ie, the extent to which tokens are compressed towards subspaces, we adopt the (lossy) \emph{coding rate}~\cite{Ma:TPAMI2007}, which measures how efficiently the token distribution can be covered by $\epsilon$-balls under a given quantization precision $\epsilon > 0$ (as illustrated in \figref{fig:CBT}(a)).
+The coding rate of input tokens in the ambient space $\R^d$ is defined as: